kkohtaka/webapp-exercise/README.md

-# Learn to Develop a Web Application
+# Web Application Exercise

-This is a practice for Z Lab's newbies to learn developing a web application.
+This is an exercise for Z Lab's newbies to learn developing a web application.

-## Requirements
+## Requirements to Run the Application

 - [Node.js & NPM](https://nodejs.org/)
 - [PostgreSQL](http://www.postgresql.org/)